ssmi8/Avengers-Match-Game/README.md

 2. Create Wireframes
 3. Initial HTML, CSS and Javascript pages created
 4. Logo and tag line added to html
-5. footer added to html
+5. Footer added to html
-6. images found, size adjusted and added to assets folder
+6. Images found, size adjusted and added to assets folder
-7. create basic functions to pick up images in console
+7. Create basic functions to pick up images in console
-8. add images to html page in javascript
+8. Add images to html page in javascript
-9. add flip function of the cards
+9. Add flip function of the cards
-10. flip only two cards and check logic if card matches
+10. Flip only two cards and check logic if card matches
-11. if match, card stays up facing, if not return back around
+11. If match, card stays up facing, if not return back around
-12. add randomising function
+12. Add randomising function
-13. perform testing to make sure all running okay
+13. Perform testing to make sure all running okay
 14. Avengers theme backgrounded added
-15. message deployment for win or loss
+15. Message deployment for win or loss
-16. project review
+16. Project review
-17. modifications added for different size screens
+17. Modifications added for different size screens

 ## Technologies Used